March 13, 2021

 Paul and Timothy rejoiced in being bondservants together with the believers at Philippi, as partners together in the fellowship of the gospel.
 They shared in the trials, labors, and conflicts they encountered.
 It was difficult for the believers to take a stand for Christ, to declare their faith amidst idolatrous people, while trying to be built up in their faith.
 Paul assures them of his prayers.
 Thankful for every remembrance of them, he encourages them, "Being confident of this very thing, that he which hath begun a good work in you, will perform it [will bring it to maturity, will complete His plan and purpose in your life] until the day of Jesus Christ."

 Paul prays for four specific things that he desires for them.
-That your love may abound more and more in knowledge and in all judgment, that ye may approve things that are excellent, that ye may be sincere and without offense, and that ye be filled with the fruits of righteousness.
+That your love may abound more and more in knowledge and in all judgment, that you may approve things that are excellent, that you may be sincere and without offense, and that you be filled with the fruits of righteousness.
 [We also need to be included in this prayer.]
-Before these believers could live exemplary lives, the "overflowing love of Christ" needed to envelop their lives by the Holy Spirit, so that they would be able to perceive, understand and discern not only what is right, but what is best and foremost.
+Before these believers could live exemplary lives, the "overflowing love of Christ" needed to envelop their lives by the Holy Spirit, so that they would be able to perceive, understand, and discern not only what is right, but what is best and foremost.

 Norman Grubb, the son-in-law of C. T. Studd, the founder of the Heart of Africa Mission, said, "It's wonderful to be filled with the Holy Spirit, but God wants to fill our cups to overflowing.
 Only when our cups overflow with His Spirit can He maximize our lives to be effective and fruitful."
 May the Holy Spirit spill out of our cups in an abundant measure to others!